cogdog/wp-bigpicture/README.md

 ## Features / History

 * v0.1 (Sep  3, 2017)  First release, for the brave, the few, the daring.
-* v0.2 (Sep  5, 2017)  Added template for single post view and support for **Insert More** tags to separate content for front page excerpt and provide a space for more content in a single post view.
+* v0.2 (Sep  5, 2017)  Added template for single post view and support for **Read More** tags to separate content for front page excerpt and provide a space for more content in a single post view.
 Removed center alignment for primary content.
 Added home link to blog title in top left.

 ### Requests